 Are you many more months into recovery and have gained upwards of 40 or (way) more pounds?
 Are you still struggling with exhaustion, pain, aches and swelling even though it’s been more than 6-12 months of being totally dedicated to resting and re-feeding?
 Are you sure that you have overshot your optimal weight set point by miles and miles and yet nothing seems to be budging or shifting in terms of your shape let alone your weight?

 Then chances are your magical thinking lies in believing that a recovery process has a beginning, a middle, and a satisfactory end.

 Are you as terrified now of creating an energy deficit as you once were of eating?
 Are you preoccupied with thoughts of the physical damage throughout your body and terrified that you won’t get your recovery effort right and the damage will not reverse completely?
-Are you worried about not having food nearby at all times or perhaps having to go a few hours without food because it might mean you are setting your recovery effort back?
+Are you worried about not having food nearby at all times or perhaps having to go a half an hour without food because it might mean you are setting your recovery effort back?

 Then chances are your magical thinking lies in believing that only a perfect recovery effort will result in remission.
 Falling prey to this kind of magical thinking is rare, by the way.

 And if you have found yourself in a space where you think and feel most like Kerrie or Gloria , then you have put your fairy tales and magical thinking on the shelf to embrace a reality that has ended up being more spectacular and kaleidoscopic than when you were constantly blinking away all that fairy dust stuck in your eyes.